EricssonResearch/EDHOC/draft-selander-lake-edhoc.md

 * SUITES_U - cipher suites which Party U supports in order of decreasing preference.
 One cipher suite is selected.
 If a single cipher suite is conveyed then that cipher suite is selected.
 If multiple cipher suites are conveyed then zero-based index (i.e. 0 for the first suite, 1 for the second suite, etc.) identifies the selected cipher suite out of the array elements listing the cipher suites (see {{error}}).
 * G_X - the x-coordinate of the ephemeral public key of Party U
 * C_U - variable length connection identifier
-* UAD_1 - bstr containing unprotected opaque application data
+* UAD_1 - bstr containing unprotected opaque auxiliary data

 ### Party U Processing of Message 1